 Can I use a tablet or phone to take a course?
 (Return to Top)

 While many mobile devices are compatible with the system, and we at STEP appreciate hearing our students’ experiences with new technologies, we recommend having access to one of the above browsers in addition to any mobile devices you may use.

 How do I clear my web browser information or cache?
 (Return to Top)

 Clearing your browser cache can help with a number of different issues related to the course software and the video player.
-Please visit the Notre Dame Office of Information Technology “browsers” page and go to the section on clearing web browser information.
+The following links may help you find instructions specific to the browser that you are using:

 What are STEP’s payment, refund, and course cancellation policies?
 (Return to Top)

 STEP Payment Policy